VicciMahi/100-Days-Of-Code/log.md

 Day 7: January 9, 22

-**Today's Progress: Turned an image into a link.
+**Today's Progress**: Turned an image into a link.

+Day 8: January 10, 22

+**Today's Progress**: Had so much fun creating ordered, and unordered lists. my favorite so far.